 One day on our trip, we rented a car for a day in Tuscany and drove around through some of the world’s most gorgeous scenery from small town to small town.
 My family all agrees that day was the highlight of our trip (I asked everybody for a top five).
 Today’s SOTD played during the drive.

 The best pop album I’ve heard in 2018 actually came out in 2017.
 That’s Dua Lipa’s self-titled debut, which is so packed with bangers and bops that it could be a greatest hits collection.
 That woman is a talent.

-The second best 2017 pop album I’ve heard is another debut, Camila by former Fifth Dimension member Camila Cabello.
+The second best 2017 pop album I’ve heard is another debut, Camila by former Fifth Harmony member Camila Cabello.
 Best known for #1 hit ‘Havana,’ this is a sultry, introspective album about as far from Cabello’s girl band roots as she could get.